 Justice Harding is a member of St. Peter’s Anglican Church in Tallahassee where he teaches a men’s Bible class and was Sr. Warden.
 As a member of a St. Johns Presbyterian Church in Jacksonville, he served as deacon and elder, and he has been active in church education, teaching adults, youth, and primary age children.
 While a member of Christ Presbyterian Church in Tallahassee, he served as an elder and Clerk of the Session.
 Also, he was Sr. Warden at St. John’s Episcopal Church while a member there.

-He is AV rated by Martindale-Hubbell and has been listed in the 2008, 2009, 2010, 2011, and 2012 Best Lawyers in Florida and has received the Tallahassee Best Lawyer of the Year in Appellate Practice for 2011.
-He also has been named to Florida Trend’s Florida Legal Elite.
+He is AV rated by Martindale-Hubbell and listed in the Best Lawyers in Florida and has received the Tallahassee Best Lawyer of the Year in Appellate Practice for 2011.
+He also is named to Florida Trend’s Florida Legal Elite.

 Justice Harding and his wife, the former Jane Lewis, have three children -- Major, David, and Alice -- and eight grandchildren.